katevision/KateS/_pages/cv.md

         *	preparing requirements for the PHP developer
         *	grooming the task for the PHP developer
         *	testing prepared enhancements
-    *	preparing a landing page devoted to the course
+    *	prepared a landing page devoted to the course

   * Experience in using:
     *	MS Office (MS Word, Power Point, Excel),